Electric Vehicle

 ZEV Purchase Exemption – The ZEV Purchase Exemption allows fleet owners to postpone adding certain vehicles to their fleet if those vehicles are not yet available as ZEVs.
 The latest updates to this provision introduce two options for utilizing the exemption.

-Firstly, CARB now maintains a list of vehicles that can be purchased as internal combustion engine (ICE) vehicles if ZEVs are unavailable in a specific configuration.
+- Firstly, CARB now maintains a list of vehicles that can be purchased as internal combustion engine (ICE) vehicles if ZEVs are unavailable in a specific configuration.
 Fleet owners are not required to apply for an exemption for vehicles on this list; they report the purchase when the ICE vehicle is received.

-Secondly, fleet owners can apply for a fleet-specific exemption if the desired ZEV configuration does not meet the primary intended function required by the fleet.
-For example, if a fleet needs a truck up fitted with a bucket truck body capable of reaching 100 ft., but ZEVs are only available with a 50 ft. reach, the fleet owner may apply for an exemption.
+- Secondly, fleet owners can apply for a fleet-specific exemption if the desired ZEV configuration does not meet the primary intended function required by the fleet.
+For example, if a fleet needs a truck up-fitted with a bucket truck body capable of reaching 100 ft., but ZEVs are only available with a 50 ft. reach, the fleet owner may apply for an exemption.
 CARB will verify that no manufacturers can produce and sell the required configuration, and the exemption will be issued within 45 days.

 To ensure fleet owner protections, additional modifications have been made when assessing ZEV availability.
 A newly added requirement states that a ZEV must meet the Zero-Emission Powertrain certification requirements, cannot be a demonstration vehicle, and must be available for purchase within the next two model years.
 Furthermore, the exemption coverage is now expanded to apply to all vehicle weight classes, except drayage trucks, as multiple tractor models are already available.